29 Amazing Things To Do In La Paz, Mexico + Travel Tips

 8. Rent a bike

 You can rent a bike for 50 pesos per hour and bike around the city or venture out along the coast.
 For the boldest adventurers, there are lots of mountain bike trails in the surrounding hills.
-There are also biking tours organized by the local bike rental shops.
+The local bike rental shops also organize biking tours.

 Katun MTB day adventures offer a variety of biking and hiking tours around la Paz.